 Perspective is about looking at things from a place that you are not, most especially in critical moments (Roger Hamilton).
 It’s not about 90 minutes of talking to resolve things, but 2-3 minutes of insight, of seeing what is really happening, that makes the real difference.

-We think so much about what we are doing, because we forget who we are, and lose sight of what our experience really is.
+We think so much about what we are doing, because we forget who we are, and lose sight of what our experience really is, and what we value.
 Mindfulness brings us gently, lovingly, back to our experience, so that we may see clearly.

 The Dalia Lama says that “Wisdom and Compassion as the two wings of the bird that flies over the ocean of truth."
 Just as we need clarity and perspective of cognitions, so too we need the warmth and hope of the heart of compassion.
 In a therapeutic context the combination of a mindful practitioner, sophisticated understandings of how the mind works, and mindfulness practice creates a rich and powerful process of healing.